 To find out what a credit score is and how to determine your personal credit rating follow the link here before reading on to discover more about Comprehensive Credit Reporting.

 A basic credit score could be said to focus on the negative.
 It would tell your finance provider potential pitfalls including the number of times you’ve applied for credit, missed payments, loan defaults or any other financial mishaps you may have had.
-This would play a major influence in the lender’s decision-making process – at the very least you may receive heightened interest rates or even be denied the opportunity to a loan altogether.
+This would have influence in the lender’s decision-making process – at the very least you may receive heightened interest rates or even be denied the opportunity to an approved loan altogether.

 In a nutshell, Comprehensive Credit Reporting (CCR) looks at both the positive and negatives regarding one’s credit history.
 As stated on the Equifax website; having been part of legislation in New Zealand since 2012, it expands the information that credit reporters can collect and in doing so, provides a more balanced view of an individual’s credit history.
 Prior to 2012, credit reporting was considered ‘negative’ or ‘adverse’ information.